 Gibson’s “Memphis Tone” electronics are a major feature of the ES339.
 They are controlled through 500K potentiometers.
 This allows the guitar to retain high frequencies, even when used in conjunction with overdrive.
 The electronics also allow for an expanded range of tonal capabilities.

 The ES339 has a slightly narrower body, which makes it easier to fret.
 The neck is made from mahogany, and it has a 30/60 neck profile.
 It also features a rosewood fingerboard with Pearloid dot inlays.
 It also features 22 medium jumbo frets to ensure control.

 The ES339 also features a locking stop bar tailpiece.
 This allows for quick string changes.
 The guitar also has a tune-o-Matic bridge.
-This style of the bridge provides rock-solid tuning stability.
+This style of bridge provides rock-solid tuning stability.

 It features Gibson’s signature “C” neck profile.
-This style of the neck was originally used in the late 1950s and early 1960s.
+This style of neck was originally used in the late 1950s and early 1960s.
 It is hand-rolled and features a smooth finish.

 The ES-339 features a Pearloid dot inlay rosewood fingerboard.
 The fingerboard is well-rounded, which allows for gymnastic bends and pulls.
 It also features tall frets, which make it easy to play.

 The ES-339 features the famous ’57 Classic pickup.
 This pickup is very popular with guitar players, and it is designed to produce a warm, punchy sound.
 The pickup is also designed to emphasize the midrange.